-Improving the use of water and energy is fundamental for the entire social and management pipeline which encompasses everything within it.
-Parallel development of the energy and water policies is of paramount importance and not in isolation from each other.
+An integrated development of the energy and water policies is of paramount importance and not in isolation from each other.
 With high risks that the energy sector is now exposed to, the importance of including water in its strategic plan is more essential than ever before.

 Energy availability is the pillar for social and economic progress in a society.
 Water holds the key to development of energy infrastructures and remains fundamental throughout the lifecycle of energy infrastructure and resource development, from extraction of raw materials, purification, washing and treatment of raw materials to coolants in nuclear or thermal power plants to being a fuel for hydropower plants.

 Energy is of primary importance for water management and developments.
-The water infrastructures solely rely on energy throughout its value chain, groundwater extraction, purification, distillation, distribution, collection and wastewater management and treatment.
+The water infrastructures solely rely on energy throughout its value chain, groundwater extraction, transportation, purification, distillation, distribution, collection and wastewater management and treatment.

 Sources: United Nations World Water Development Report 4.
 Volume 1: Managing Water under Uncertainty and Risk.
 WWAP, 2012